KaanTanis/filament-tab-translatable/README.md

     ->render() // columnName for nested, not required if you want to use same key

 // IMPORTANT: render() method is required for render the component
-// general() method is for non-translated columns
+// untranslatable() method is for non-translated columns
 // IMPORTANT: Make sure field type is json in database
 // The second parameter 'columnName' is only for translated columns.
 Not required if the column name is the same as the key.
 ```